geekxingyun/leetcode-cn-java-algorithm-solution/README.md

 # leetcode-java-algorithm-solution

-I tried to find the best way to learn the algorithm better, so I created it.
+I tried to find the best way to learn the leetcode algorithm, so I created it.

-This is a project dedicated to learning and practicing the leetcode algorithm.
+This project will help you better learn the Leetcode algorithm。

 ## 1.1 Getting Started